xynoan/xynoan/README.md

 # Hey there 👋
 My name is Nathaniel Carlo M. Morva (or xynoan).
-I'm a pragmatic programmer, gamer, reader, cinephile.
+I'm a pragmatic programmer, reader, cinephile.
 ## Projects
 Here are some of my significant projects:
 ### Personal